r2u-io/documentation/docs/guides/vtex/configuring-products.md

 ## Importing our App

 Firstly you have to import our App to your store.
-On your `manifest.json` file, add the following dependency:
+On your `manifest.json` file, add the following dependency in `peerDependencies`:
 ```
+  "peerDependencies": {
-"r2ubr.r2u-vtex-integration": "0.x"
+    "r2ubr.r2u-vtex-integration": "1.x"
+  },
 ```

 ## Add our solutions to your product page